-From the beginning of the Patristic period, the discourse of deification (θέωσις or θεοποίησις, literally, "being made God") is to play an important part, not only in the moral progress of the human soul towards its perfection, but also in the transformative union of divinity and humanity.
-By the late second century the Christian formula of deification language becomes commonplace, for instance, with Irenaeus of Lyon who interpreted the 'gods' in Psalm 82:6 as an imitator of God who has become a god, with reference to the Pauline "adoption."
-While in the sixth century the first 'strict' definition of deification was provided by Dionysius the Areopagite who confirmed that "Now the assimilation to, and union with, God, as far as attainable, is deification," it is possible to chart the impact on the teaching of deification in the fourth and fifth centuries in the east and west Mediterranean society.
-In this paper, I shall examine in what ways John Chrysostom and Augustine of Hippo dealt with the teaching of deification and how they gave voice to a theological investigation, thereby considering the basis of their vision respectively.
+From the beginning of the Patristic period, following the classical traditions of philosophical therapeutic discipline, the discourse of deification ($\theta \acute{\epsilon} \omega \sigma \iota \varsigma$ or $\theta \acute{\epsilon} \sigma \pi \sigma \acute{\epsilon} \eta \sigma \iota \varsigma$, literally, "being made God") was to play a crucial part in a holistic care for the intellectual, moral, and spiritual growth known as psychagogy (spiritual guidance for the direction of the soul).1 By the late second century the Christian language of the transformative union of divinity and humanity became commonplace with Irenaeus of Lyon.
+He interpreted the 'gods' in Psalm 82:6 as an imitator of God who became a god, with reference to the Pauline "adoption."2 While in the sixth century the first 'strict' definition of deification was given by Dionysius the Areopagite who confirmed that "Now the assimilation to, and union with, God, as far as attainable, is deification,"3 it is possible to chart the impact on the teaching of deification in the fourth and fifth centuries in the eastern and western Mediterranean.4 In this paper, I shall examine in what ways John Chrysostom and Augustine of Hippo dealt with the teaching of deification and how they gave voice to a theological investigation and considered the basis for their view of human perfection.